How To Stop Google Ads Once and for All

 • Click Continue to confirm.

-Google has made it a bit more challenging to opt out of certain commercials, but it’s still possible to block ads on Google.
+It’s become a bit more challenging to opt out of certain commercials, but it’s still possible to block ads on Google.
 Additionally, we’ve created a comprehensive guide on how to turn off ads in Gmail.

 Annoyed by bloody massacre movies?
 Find out how to turn off horror ads on YouTube from our article.